-This list of lesser-known bridges in Kansas is composed of bridges that are not well documented for various reasons.
+This list is of 4 lesser-known stone bridges in Kansas which we have discovered.
+These are bridges that are not well documented for various reasons.
 Some of them are off-road while others, even though they are actually on the roadway, have largely escaped the public eye — an easy occurrence if they are not on the national bridge inventory or are largely obscured.

 1. Walz Ford Bridge, Butler County, KS